Engineering extraordinary results for our clients.

 Mr. Batayneh holds a B.A in Electrical Engineering and an MSc in Management Information Systems [George Washington University], and over 28 years of experience: 12 years in the private sector in the US, the UK and in Jordan in areas covering real estate [as the CEO of Eagle Hills Jordan for over two years], marketing, satellite communication and general consultancy; and 16 years in the Civil Service as Secretary General of the Ministry of Transport.
 Director of Jordan Customs, and a Cabinet Minister for 7 years serving in 6 Governments with 5 Prime Ministers in 3 different ministerial porftolios: Transport, Public Works and Housing, and Energy and Mineral Resources.
 Senator Batayneh was a member of the 26th Upper House of Parliament; and has extensive technical and administrative experience in management, and a history of successful projects, whether government owned, joint ventures, public private partnerships, or Build Own Operate and Transfer projects.
 In addition to a thorough understanding of the legislation and requirements needed to formulate successful partnerships and projects.
 Having served in the public sector for so long, he has a wide range of contacts, local and international, in both public and private sector institutions.

 Mr Batayneh was awarded The King Abdullah II Award for Excellence in Government Performance and Transparency several times; "Best Accomplishment" [2006/2007] Award [Jordan Customs], Bronze [2010/2011], and Silver [2012/2013] Awards [Ministry of Transport].
 Further, Mr Batayneh is active on several boards of different prominent organizations.
-He is a member of the Board of Trustees at the King Hussein Cancer Fundation; member of the board of trustees at the King Abdullah II Center for Excellence; memeber of the board of Arab Bank; member of the board of the Jordan Petroleum Refinery Company; member of the board of the King Abdullah Design and Development Bureau [KADDB]; Chairman of the board of KADDB Investment Group [KIG]; and a member of the board of the Kingdom Electricity Company.
+He is the chairman of the board of trustees of The King Abdullah II Fund for Development; Chairman of the board of Jordan Petroleum (JO Petrol) company; member of the Board of Trustees of the King Hussein Cancer Foundation; member of the board of trustees of the King Abdullah II Center for Excellence; member of the board of Arab Bank; member of the board of the Jordan Petroleum Refinery Company]; and member of the board of the Kingdom Electricity Company.

 1. Managed and headed the effort to incorporate Eagle Hills-Jordan [Eagle Hills is a mega international real estate company, with its headquarters in Abu Dhabi, the UAE, and present in six countries, one of which is Jordan.].
 The prime scope was to merge the competing Al Mabaar Real Estate Company with its projects and Saraya Real Estate Company with its respective projects, two major competing companies in Jordan that became under the flag of Eagle Hills Jordan.